Holley Hollan: ARCA Menards Series West

 Hollan was announced on January 14, 2020, to drive the full 2020 ARCA Menards Series West season for Bill McAnally Racing, driving the No. 50, along with select other races in other series for the team.
 She would first race in the ARCA Menards Series East opener that year, finishing 15th.
 She would fare better in the first half of the season, with four top-10s in six starts.
 However, she would miss the final race of the season.

 Personal life

 Holley's father, Harley, was the third-generation racer in her family, making Holley a fourth-generation racer.
 Harley won the 2018 and 2020 POWRi Micro championships.

-Hollan, after her freshman year of high school, attended Depic Charter Schools, an online school.
+Hollan, after her first year of high school, attended Depic Charter Schools, an online school.
 She would graduate a year early to focus on her racing career.

 Motorsports career results

 ARCA Menards Series East

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)